 Our Learning Spaces

-Each of our classes has a name that is linked to the Special Catholic Character dimension of our school and to our local stories.
+Our learning spaces are linked to the Special Catholic Character dimension of our school and our local stories, places and people.

 Giuseppe Sarto was St Pius X’s birth name.
 He was a Pope from 1903 until his death in 1914 and was known for allowing children from the age of seven to make their First Communion.